noncom/sx-tubes-manual/README_v0.0.1.md

 ## Core concepts

-The tube system is set up via building a network of devices connected by glass.
+The Tubes system is setup via building networks made of connecting tubes and various other elements.
 Such a network is called "Grid".

-There are 4 main types of device required for a Grid to operate:
+There are 4 main types of components required for a Grid to operate.

+1. Connecting glass -- all tubes are built from glass and serve their only true purpose -- linking the various parts of the system together and controlling scanflow (see scanflow)
-1. **Control blocks** -- Configurable control terminals for the Grid
+2. Control blocks -- devices that serve as configurable control terminals for the Grid
-2. **Senders** -- send items
+3. Senders -- devices that send items
-3. **Receivers** -- receive items
+4. Receivers -- devices that receive items
-4. **Requesters** -- request a particular item from the Grid
+5. Requesters -- devices that allow requesting a particular item from the grid.

-## Managing a Grid
+There are also variations of these.

 Creating a Grid consists of:
 - Building it
 - Configuring it

-Use signs with special commands to configure the devices.
+All the in-game configuration of a Grid is performed via signs with various commands written on them.
+See the section on Grid Elements and Their Commands for more insight into what blocks support what commands.

 ## Building a Grid

-In general the simplest setup goes like this:
+1. Build the Senders and the Receivers where you want them, connect with glass Tubes.

-1. Determine where you'd want the Grid control center of your network to be.
-   At least one Control Block exposed from at least 3 sides is required.
+2. Determine where you'd want the control center of your network to be.
+At minimum it needs to be able to accommodate at least one Control Block that is exposed from at least 3 sides.
+Plan for more if it's a major network because you'd likely want to have access to more commands than just the basic ones.
-2. Build the Senders and the Receivers
-3. Connect all the devices with glass tubes.
-4. Configure the devices with signs.
+3. Configure the Grid via signs.
-5. Initialize the Grid.
-   This scans the Grid starting from the executing Control Block and actually initializes all the devices.
+4. Initialize the Grid.
+This scans the Grid starting from the executing Control Block and actually initializes all the devices

-Note: When a Grid is enabled, it's indestructible.
-If the Grid is shut down, all its elements lose protection.
+Note: When the Grid is enabled, it protects all its elements from unauthorized destruction so all these parts can be exposed to public places.
+If the Grid is shut down, all its elements lose protection and can be broken/changed by anyone.

-Note: Some Grid Devices can be reconfigured dynamically, without switching the whole Grid off (see device descriptions).
+Certain Grid Devices allow being reconfigured dynamically, without switching the whole Grid off (see device descriptions).

 ## Configuring and Controlling a Grid

 There are two ways to configure and control a Grid:
-1. Control Signs -- used for configuring Grid Elements (blocks) on-site
+1. Control Signs -- this method is used for configuring Grid Elements (blocks) in-place
-2. Console Commands -- used for various administrative commands
+2. Console Commands -- this method is used for various administrative commands

-## Control Signs

-A Minecraft Sign attached to a Grid Device defines and configures it.

-Interacting with such a Sign with a Stick either assembles the device and turns it on or performs another function according to the command written on the Sign.

-Many of the commands have additional parameters that allow for flexible granularity in setting up how your Grid works.

-The lines on a Sign usually serve the following functions:

-1. The command itself, all SX-Tube commands have the following format: `[tube:<command>]` where `<command>` is one of the commands applicable to the device in question.
-2. Command parameters.
-3. One of the following, depending on the command:
-  - Item description for item filter commands
-  - Command output
-4. Command output.

-See each command description for details.

 ## Permissions

 The owner of a Grid automatically possesses all permissions.
-All other players must be explicitly given the permissions.
+However, to any other player the permissions must be given separately either by the owner or by another player who has the permission to alter permissions.

 Altering permissions for a particular player is possible with `/tubes-trust` and `/tubes-untrust` commands.
-Initially only the Grid owner can do that.

-Currently, there are the following permissions:
+Currently there are the following permissions:

 ---